IBS vs. IBD: How to Tell the Difference

 Monash's own IBD coverage says the same thing: the low-FODMAP diet can help manage the IBS-type symptoms that linger in quiescent IBD, but it is not a treatment for inflammation and should be done with a dietitian when the underlying disease is well controlled.

-If you are trying to sort out whether your symptoms are IBS, SIBO, or something else entirely, Is It IBS, SIBO, or Histamine Intolerance? walks through the differential for people who have already had IBD ruled out.
+For sorting out whether symptoms point to IBS, SIBO, or something else entirely, Is It IBS, SIBO, or Histamine Intolerance? walks through the differential for people who have already had IBD ruled out.

 What to ask your doctor

-If you have been handed an IBS label but something feels off, these are reasonable questions to bring to an appointment:
+If an IBS label has been handed over but something feels off, these are reasonable questions to bring to an appointment:

 The bottom line

 IBS is real, treatable, and the low-FODMAP diet works for most people who do it properly.
-But the diagnosis only belongs to you once the red flags have been checked and cleared.
+The diagnosis only belongs to you once the red flags have been checked and cleared.

-If you have blood in your stool, unintended weight loss, night-time diarrhea, fevers, or persistent elevated inflammatory markers, that is not an IBS pattern.
-Do not self-manage that with diet.
-Get a proper GI workup, rule out IBD and the other mimics, and then, if your symptoms are functional, the FODMAP work makes sense.
+Blood in stool, unintended weight loss, night-time diarrhea, fevers, or persistent elevated inflammatory markers are not an IBS pattern.
+Self-managing that with diet is the wrong move.
+A proper GI workup comes first, ruling out IBD and the other mimics.
+Once symptoms are confirmed functional, the FODMAP work makes sense.

 Diet is powerful for functional gut disorders.
 It is not a substitute for a diagnosis.